 Outbreaks Lead to Study

-After a 2010 outbreak in California that sickened about 9,000 people and resulted in the deaths of 10 infants, the state mandated the Tdap booster for all kids entering 7th grade.
+After a 2010 outbreak in California that and resulted in the deaths of 10 infants, the state mandated the Tdap booster for all kids entering 7th grade.

 Despite that effort, another outbreak erupted in 2014, affecting even more people and causing another three infant deaths.